zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 With this optimal hyperparameter we will now perform our final testing using all the data that was provided to us.
-# Experiment 6: Performing the Final Evaluation & Checking for Overfit
+# Experiment 6: Performing the Final Evaluation & Checking for Overfit Using All of the Data

 ```python